-A member of our team will contact you to arrange a suitable date/time with you to sign your deed poll.
-This has to be done in the presence of a lawyer.
+A member of our team will contact you to arrange a suitable date and time with you to sign your deed poll.
+This has to be done in the presence of our deed poll lawyer.

 Partner